percona/percona-server/doc/source/myrocks/limitations.rst

   transactional resources, is an experimental feature in MyRocks: the implementation is less tested, it may lack some functionality and be not as stable as in case of InnoDB.

+* MySQL has `spatial data types <https://dev.mysql.com/doc/refman/5.7/en/spatial-type-overview.html>`__ .
+These data types are not supported by MyRocks.